-Archeological resources include objects (artifacts) and sites below the ground which that are significant to our cultural heritage.
-Archeologically sensitive areas may contain objects and sites which will help explain life in prehistoric times prior tothat will help explain life in prehistoric times before the European occupation of the land.
+Archeological resources include objects (artifacts) and sites below the ground that are significant to our cultural heritage.
+Archeologically sensitive areas may contain objects and sites that will help explain life in prehistoric times before the European occupation of the land.
 Archeological resources, if destroyed by development, cannot be replaced.

 The primary area in Lysander with a higher than average probability of finding such resources is along the Seneca River from Cold Springs to Cross Lake; a further area is located around West Phoenix.
-Designation of such areas means that there is a higher probability of finding such resources, not that such artifacts will be discovered on every parcel within the designated areas.
+Designation of such areas means there is a higher probability of finding such resources, not that such artifacts will be discovered on every parcel within the designated areas.
 Likewise, it is possible that new sites or artifacts could be found outside these designated areas since not every prehistoric site is known.
-All suspected impacts on such sites, as well as any project involving major significant land disturbance within one of the designated areas, should be brought to the attention of the Office of the State Archeologist in Albany.
+All suspected impacts on such sites, as well as any project involving significant land disturbance within one of the designated areas, should be brought to the attention of the Office of the State Archeologist in Albany.